 "Substantially deplete" means any expense for an emergency which reduces the association's replacement reserves and contingency reserves by more than seventy-five per cent.
-[Eff] (Auth: HRS §514B-61) (Imp: HRS §514B-41, 514B-101(b), 514B-148)
+[Eff] (Auth: HRS §514B-61) (Imp: HRS §§514B-41, 514B-101(b), 514B-148)

-- \$16-119.6-4 Effective date for establishing statutory replacement reserves. (a) Each budget year, beginning with the fiscal year after a new association's first annual meeting, the board shall prepare and adopt an annual operating budget for the following budget year.
+\$16-119.6-4 Effective date for establishing statutory replacement reserves. (a) Each budget year, beginning with the fiscal year after a new association's first annual meeting, the board shall prepare and adopt an annual operating budget that complies with the requirements of section 514B-148(a), HRS, for the following budget year.
 Each annual operating budget shall include assessments sufficient to fund the association's statutory replacement reserves for the year to which the budget relates.
-Each budget year, beginning with the first budget year after a new association's first annual meeting, the association shall collect at least its statutory replacement reserves for that budget year. - (b) For those projects where the declaration has been recorded but the association has not held its first meeting as provided in section 514B-102, HRS, at least once each calendar year, commencing with the calendar year immediately following the date the first unit's conveyance was recorded, the developer shall, unless the developer owns one hundred per cent of the units in the project, notify in writing each unit owner of the way replacement reserves for future project maintenance and repairs will be addressed.
+Each budget year, beginning with the first budget year after a new association's first annual meeting, the association shall collect at least its statutory replacement reserves for that budget year.

+(b) For those projects where the declaration has been recorded but the association has not held its first meeting as provided in section 514B-102, HRS, at least once each calendar year, commencing with the calendar year immediately following the date the first unit's conveyance was recorded, the developer shall, unless the developer owns one hundred per cent of the units in the project, notify in writing each unit owner of the way replacement reserves for future project maintenance and repairs will be addressed.
 Such notice shall inform the unit owners in reasonable detail of at least the following:

-- (1) The purpose for establishing replacement reserves; - (2) A general summary of the replacement reserve requirements that would apply to associations under chapter 514B, HRS, and this chapter, on such form as the commission may provide; - (3) Whether any replacement reserve studies have been prepared for the project; and - (4) The amount of replacement reserves, if any, being collected as part of the unit owner's maintenance fees or otherwise being funded by the developer and the way those reserves were established.
-[Eff]

-(Auth: HRS §514B-61) (Imp: HRS §\$514B-101(b), 514B-148)
+- The purpose for establishing replacement reserves; - (2) A general summary of the replacement reserve requirements that would apply to associations under chapter 514B, HRS, and this chapter, on such form as the commission may provide; and - (3) The amount of replacement reserves being collected as part of the unit owner's maintenance fees, based on a reserve study, or otherwise being funded by the developer and the way those reserves were established.
+[Eff] (Auth: HRS §514B-61) (Imp: HRS §§514B-101(b), 514B-148)